Feel free to contact the Law Admissions Office directly if you cannot find the answer to your Frequently Asked Question.

 - May I defer my acceptance?
 Yes, deferrals are granted on an individual basis.
 You must submit in writing a formal request indicating your reason for seeking a deferral.
 Deferrals are granted for one academic year.

 - What clinical opportunities are available?
 The School of Law has been operating the University of Memphis Legal Clinic for more than 20 years.
 The legal clinics to promote the development of good lawyering skills and bridge the connection between legal theory and legal practice by offering the opportunity to represent actual clients under close clinical faculty supervision.
 Students interview clients, conduct factual and legal investigations, provide client counseling, negotiate, and draft relevant documents and pleadings.
-Students also may prepare and try civil cases in one of nine different clinics.
+Students also may prepare and try civil cases in one of six different clinics.
 Please review the University of Memphis Legal Clinic for more information.

 - What is the average course load?
 The school operates on the semester system and requires 90 semester hours for the Juris Doctor (J.D.) degree.
 A full-time student is required to enroll in at least 12 hours each semester, and the average course load is usually between 14 and 16 hours per semester.
 Students in the full-time program normally graduate in three years.